CoinOPS-Official/RetroFE/docs/GLOBAL_SETTINGS.md

 # Global settings.conf
 [Back](README.md)

+## Overview
-The global `settings.conf` file, located in the root directory, controls the global behavior of your system.
+The global `settings.conf` file, located in the root directory, controls the global behavior of the RetroFE instance.
 Below is a list of available configuration parameters you can define in this file.

+## Alternate Configuration Files
+To support scripted reconfiguration or multiple setup profiles, RetroFE also supports additional configuration files named sequentially: `settings1.conf`, `settings2.conf`, up to `settings16.conf`.

+## Command-Line Overrides
+Additionally, all settings can be passed as command-line options using the format `-optionName value`.
+For example: `-LOG ALL -muteVideo yes` would enable logging in all categories and mute video audio.
+Command-line options have the highest priority.
+Any value specified on the command line will override the corresponding setting in all settings.conf or settingsX.conf files.

 ## LOGGING OPTIONS
 | Option | Default | Type | Description | CoinOPS Added Feature |